History of the Canada Gazette

-On October 2, 2016, the Canada Gazette Directorate (CGD) celebrated the 175th anniversary of the Canada Gazette.
+On October 2, 2016, the Canada Gazette Directorate (CGD) will celebrate the 175th anniversary of the Canada Gazette.
 This milestone provides a perfect opportunity to take stock.
-In the past 15 years, Canada Gazette production process have evolved, including technology, security and administration, to name a few.
+In the past 15 years, many aspects of the Canada Gazette production process have evolved, including technology, security and administration, to name a few.

 The work environment at the CGD and the tools it uses daily have dramatically changed over the years, but the role of the Canada Gazette has stayed the same.
 The Canada Gazette remains the official newspaper of the Government of Canada and is an important tool the Government uses to inform and consult Canadians.

 It is a privilege and an honor to work with such a dedicated group of professionals.
 These devoted employees ensure, week after week, that the Canada Gazette is published in a timely manner, that quality service is provided to clients and that the high service standards are met.
 Pursuant to specific Regulations, the Canada Gazette must be published on time, whether it is a small edition or a gigantic one.

 Finally, I would like to emphasize the commitment of the CGD to continuously evolving and remaining abreast of current trends so that it may constantly strive for excellence, all the while fulfilling its mandate.